tonyx/mouseinabox/README.md

 ## An F# exercise.

 This repository contains a simple exercise in F#.
-I give here a quick view of it.
+A quick explanation of the problem follows.

-A box is modeled like a rectangular grid with cells having coordinates like (0,0)  (the south west corner) and (N,M) (the north east corner).
+A box is modeled as a rectangular grid with cells having coordinates like (0,0)  (the south west corner) and (N,M) (the north east corner).

-The user can set N and N.
+The user must set N and N.

-The user can place a mouse in the box providing its position (i.e the cell) and its orientation: South, North, East, West.
+The user places a mouse in the box providing its position (i.e the cell) and its orientation: South, North, East, West.

 The user also can give the following commands to move the mouse: